What Is Thumb Arthritis?

 A splint or cast will next be applied for an additional two to four weeks of immobilization.

 Approximately four to six weeks following surgery, a therapy program is initiated to restore motion to the thumb.
-(Fig. 4: Two types of splints.)
+(Fig. 4)

 side by side of two splint types for thumb arthritis